 The employees' gratuity fund scheme managed by a Trust (Reliance Securities Limited Employees Gratuity Assurance Scheme) is a defined benefit plan.
 The present value of obligation is determined based on actuarial valuation using the Projected Unit Credit Method, which recognises each period of service as giving rise to additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.
-The obligation for leave encashment is recognised in the same manner as gratuity.
+The obligation for leave encashment is recognised in the same

-ry Benefits unded) Leave Encashment Benefits (Un-Funded) I. Change in present value of obligation: As at March 31, 2019 As at March 31, 2018 Present value of obligations at the beginning of the year 438 481 40 70 Interest Cost 34 36 - 5 Current Service Cost 56 64 - 25 Benefit Paid - (236) (40) (42) Actuarial (gain)/loss on obligations 57 93 - (18) Liability for Transferred In / (out) - - - - Present value of obligations at the end of the year 585 438 - 40 y Benefits Inded) Leave Encashment Benefits (Un-Funded) II.
-Change in the fair value of Plan Assets : As at March 31, 2019 As at March 31, 2018 Fair Value of Plan Assets at the beginning of the year 262 280 - - Expected Return on Plan Assets 20 21 - - Contributions 177 201 - - Benefit Paid - (236) - - Actuarial gain/(loss) on Plan Assets 9 (4) - - Assets Transferred In/(out) - - - - Fair Value of Plan Assets at the end of the year 468 262 - -
+Gratuity Benefits (Funded) ment Benefits unded) I. Change in present value of obligation: As at March 31, 2020 As at March 31, 2019 As at March 31, 2020 As at March 31, 2019 Present value of obligations at the beginning of the year 585 438 - 40 Interest Cost 46 34 - - Current Service Cost 70 56 - - Benefit Paid (339) - - (40) Actuarial (gain)/loss on obligations 332 57 - - Liability for Transferred In / (out) - - - - Present value of obligations at the end of the year 694 585 - -